Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 These code samples show common scenario operations with the Azure Text Analytics client library.

-Authenticate the client with a Cognitive Services/Language API key or a token credential from [azure-identity][azure_identity]:
+Authenticate the client with a Cognitive Services/Language service API key or a token credential from [azure-identity][azure_identity]:

 - [sample_authentication.py][sample_authentication] ([async version][sample_authentication_async])